 Can You Combine Both Materials?

-Yes — many projects use both materials together.
+Yes — many projects use both materials to optimise performance and cost.

 Examples: